-Despite there being over 350 horse breeds and ponies around the world, a recent study shows that all modern horses are descendants of two main types of horses.
-These include the Turkoman horse (now extinct) and the Arabian horse.
+Despite the existence of over 350 horse breeds and ponies worldwide, a recent study shows that all modern horses are descendants of two main types: the Turkoman horse (now extinct) and the Arabian horse.

-Horses have been around for over 160,000, with their domestication dating back to around 6,000 ago in Eurasia.
+Horses have existed for over 160,000 years, with domestication dating back to around 6,000 years ago in Eurasia.
 For many years, these animals have been used for transport and battle.

-However, in present times, horses are being reared as amusement animals, being used for racing competitions, hunting, riding, or just as pets.
+However, horses are currently being reared as amusement animals, used for racing competitions, hunting, riding, or just as pets.

 Horses can be classified into two main categories: horses and ponies.
 Horses under 56.8 inches tall are mostly referred to as ponies.
 But before we get into each of these types, let’s see why “everyone” loves horses.